Banu 'Akk: Traditional Arab genealogy

 According to Ibn Hisham the members of the Banu 'Akk tribe are descendants of a man called Al-Dith ibn Adnan (الديث بن عدنان) or also known as 'Akk.
 Akk dwelt in Yemen because he took a wife amongst the Banu Ash'ar and lived with them.
 The Banu Ash'ar were descended from Nabat ibn Udad ibn Zayd ibn Yashjub ibn Arib ibn Zayd ibn Kahlan ibn Saba'.
 While regarding the Banu 'Akk lineage, there seems to be a dispute between scholars in determining their origins.
 For example, According to al-Sam'ani they are of Adnanite origin.
 On the other hand, Ibn Hazm writes that they were descendant from Qahtan, hence, Qahtanite Arabs.

 The mother of Madh'hij, who is the founder of the Madh'hij tribe, is said to be from 'Akk.

 The tribe of Banu Ghafiq from which the general Abd al-Rahman al-Ghafiqi descended, is a branch of Banu 'Akk.

 History

 Pre-Islamic period

 The Arab tribes were known to go on a pilgrimage to the temples of the pagan deities of Arabia.
 Banu 'Akk tribesmen would travel from Yemen to Mecca to perform the pilgrimage to the deity Wadd.
 According to Kitab al-Asnam (The Book of Idols) of Ibn al-Kalbi, The Banu 'Akk had a unique chant and rituals to Wadd.
-The tribe would bring two young African slaves of theirs in front of the tribesmen, and the slaves proceed to shout: "We are the crows of 'Akk!"
-The tribesmen reply and shout: "'Akk to you submits, Your worshippers from Yemen.
+The tribe would bring two young Kids from the tribe, of theirs in front of the tribesmen, and the young men proceed to shout: "We are the ghuraba 'Akk!"
+Guraba means we the roans of 'Akk because they live in the costal city of Hudaidah in yemen, then The tribesmen reply and shout: "'Akk to you submits, Your worshippers from Yemen.
 May we once more make this pilgrimage!"